Improving Information from Manipulable Data: Conclusion

+To recap: how should a designer with market power choose an allocation rule to maximize allocation accuracy, given that the rule affects agents' manipulation of the very data used for allocation?
+Our main result is that the designer should commit to underutilizing information.
+The optimal allocation rule is flatter than a fixed-point, or ex-post optimal, rule.

+Consider a large search engine like Google that aims to provide its users with an accurate list of organic search results.
+Our result suggests that Google's algorithm ought to be less responsive to webpage elements susceptible to search engine optimization (SEO) than if it were to take as given the extent of SEO.
+An analogous point holds for Amazon's use of consumer reviews.

+Another application concerns standardized testing for college or high school admissions.
+Our result says that when students can study to the test, the accuracy of admissions can be improved by underutilizing the information contained in test results.
+However, when there are many decentralized colleges, we would expect each to have limited market power.
+Thus, each college would tend to use test information ex-post optimally, resulting in less-accurate admissions.
+One may extrapolate that the more competitive the college sector is, the lower the resulting accuracy.

+In various applications, the data that designers have access to is multidimensional.
+Our results would suggest that a designer should flatten the allocation rule more on dimensions that are more manipulable.
+Thus, observables that are difficult for the agent to manipulate become relatively more important for the designer's decision than those that are easy to manipulate.
+For instance, compared to the ex-post optimum, credit scores should put relatively more weight on the length of a consumer's credit history and less on the current credit utilization rate when the former is less manipulable.
+See \citet{ball2020} for some recent work in this direction.

-We have developed our main point about flattening allocation rules in what we believe is a canonical model of information loss from manipulation, one used in a number of aforementioned papers.
-Information loss in this model stems from agents' heterogeneous responses to incentives.
-But we believe the underlying logic generalizes to other sources of information loss.
-For instance, even a model with a one-dimensional type (e.g., no heterogeneity on gaming ability $\gamma$) may have information loss from ``pooling at the top'' in a bounded action space. \autoref{app:binary} establishes a version of our result for a simple model in that vein.
+A notable point is that information loss in our model stems from agents' heterogeneous responses to incentives.
+That is, it is not simply the existence of SEO and studying to the test that produces our implications for search engines and college admissions; rather, it is because some website managers engage in more SEO and some students have better access to test preparation.
+Having said that, the rationale for flattening allocations is not restricted to this source of information loss.
+For instance, even a model with a one-dimensional type (e.g., no heterogeneity on our gaming ability $\gamma$) may have information loss from ``pooling at the top'' in a bounded action space.
+This could be relevant to test taking when there is a binding upper bound on the test score. \autoref{app:binary} establishes a version of our flattening result for a simple model in that vein.